Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Picard-Fuchs equations and the P/NP relation

 The equation for energy conservation defines a hypersurface in the complexified phase space $\mathbb{C}^2$.
 The genus of the curve is determined by the degree of the polynomial potential.
-For the family of potentials we study, in Eq. (\ref{generalPotential}), we have a genus-1 Riemann surface,
+For the family of potentials we study, in Eq.~(\ref{generalPotential}), we have a genus-1 Riemann surface,

-which is a torus with two singularities (the singularities at infinity on both Riemann sheets).
-Here, $\xi$ is the modulus of the surface, and physically corresponds to the energy of a particle in the potential in Eq. (\ref{generalPotential}).
+which is a torus with two punctures (the poles at infinity on both Riemann sheets).
+Here, $\xi$ is the modulus of the surface and physically corresponds to the energy of a particle in the potential in Eq.~(\ref{generalPotential}).
 In the following discussion, we set $m = 1$ without loss of generality.

 A period $S_{\mathcal{C}}(\xi;a,b)$ on this surface is defined as the integral of $p$ over a closed contour $\mathcal{C}$: